 Marion units were attempted, but since a Marion seemed to be limited to a yard or so in height, and some went rogue after seeing too much bloodshed and “rending” (as they took to calling their own injuries), most Allied units instead added a Marion or two in the same kind of capacity as radiomen and explosives experts.
 Bogey-Hunter squads often had significantly more, along with a scholar (which were spread so thin that everything from yellow journalism reporters to underage students to women were pressed into front-line service), at least one practitioner, one priest (often of no Abrahamic faith), one sensitive (since theosophy seemed to work differently from magic), and one skeptic (who was often second-in-command).

 Tens of thousands of Marions were produced by both sides.
 Many had to be modified in the field, repaired with knapsacks, flags, military socks, and even confiscated stuffed animals.
-Rending might not kill a Marion, but it could slow one down and weaken it until the stuffing was replaced and the seams repaired.
-Patchworks were less predictable, as each new material they incorporated changed their personalities and abilities and, occasionally, even their loyalties.
+Rending might not kill a Marion, but it could slow one down and weaken it until stuffing was replaced and seams repaired.
+The resulting “patchworks” were less predictable, as each new material they incorporated changed their personalities and abilities and, occasionally, even their loyalties.
 But they were also veterans, and most soldiers who survived the war have at least one story that ends with a Patchwork Marion flinging itself on a grenade, or sitting up to keep watch all night every night, or stabbing a tommyknocker to death in a trench.
 Patchworks earned their comrades’ respect.
 And when the War finally ended, and a few thousand Patchworks came home, that respect lead to the “No Strings” act, giving Constructed Americans a path to earn rights and even citizenship.